Trovemaster/Duo/docs/source/omega.rst

    which are then symmetrised (Wang functions) and used to build and diagonalise the rovibronic Hamiltonian.

-5. If requested, compute rovibronic intensities and/or line lists using the same workflows as in the ``LambdañS`` mode.
+5. If requested, compute rovibronic intensities and/or line lists using the same workflows as in the ``Lambda‚ÄìS`` mode.

 Omega-specific output
 ---------------------

-The output is similar to the standard ``LambdañS`` mode, but includes additional diagnostics for curves and operators transformed to the :math:`\Omega` representation.
+The output is similar to the standard ``Lambda‚ÄìS`` mode, but includes additional diagnostics for curves and operators transformed to the :math:`\Omega` representation.
 For example, Duo can print PECs labelled by :math:`\Omega`:

 ::